If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 Answer: Demand for all-things “home goods” spike.

 Normally, high demand is a good thing.
-For the home furnishing industry, it presented a monumental challenge — higher cost and lower margins.
-It also begged a troubling question.
+For the home furnishing industry, these past few years presented a monumental challenge — higher cost and lower margins.

-What happens when the world returns to normal?
-To find an answer — as well as plot a course to profit — we’ll be immersing ourselves in the …
+To plot a course to profit, we’ll be immersing ourselves in the …

 Data, trends, and strategies shaping the state of ecommerce home furnishings.